eojuma/new-repo/README.md

 Copy the commit hash and use git reset #hashcode (This uncommit and unstage the changes made to the file but will not do away with them)

-To compltely do away with the commits and staging use git reset --hard #hashcode
+To completely do away with the commits and staging use git reset --hard #hashcode

 ### Reverting